sdx23/acid-state-dist/test/readme.md

 It is essential to keep ordering of events identical on all nodes.
 This test applies a non-commutative operation on the state to check this behaviour.

+# NReplication

+Test for the redundant operation mode.
+An Update shall only be accepted as soon as enough Slaves joined.

+# UpdateError

+Updates containing 'error's are should fail when being scheduled.

+# SyncTimeout

+If there is no Master, synchronization is to time out.